: TODAY'S ROYAL FAMILY

-The Sovereign, Queen Elizabeth II is Head of State.
+The Sovereign, King Charles III is Head of State.
 The ability to make and pass laws is with the elected Parliament.

-As a constitutional monarch, The Queen must remain politically neutral.
+As a constitutional monarch, The King must remain politically neutral.

-On almost all matters The Queen acts on the advice of ministers.
-However, she retains an important political role as Head of State, formally appointing prime ministers and approving certain legislation.
+On almost all matters The King acts on the advice of ministers.
+However, he retains an important political role as Head of State, formally appointing prime ministers and approving certain legislation.

-The Queen plays a part in State functions in Britain.
-She opens Parliament, approves Orders in Council, signs Acts of Parliament, and holds regular meetings with the Prime Minister of the day.
+The King plays a part in State functions in Britain.
+He opens Parliament, approves Orders in Council, signs Acts of Parliament, and holds regular meetings with the Prime Minister of the day.

 As a system of government, constitutional monarchy separates the Head of State’s ceremonial and official duties from party politics and the Head of State remains the same even as governments change.

-The Queen has an important formal and ceremonial relationship with Parliament.
+The King has an important formal and ceremonial relationship with Parliament.